 Biology, B.S. to Pharmacy, Pharm.D.
 Accelerated Program

-Obtain an undergraduate degree at Saint Louis University and then a Pharm.D. at St. Louis College of Pharmacy in seven rather than eight years through this accelerated Doctor of Pharmacy program.
+Obtain an undergraduate degree at Saint Louis University and then a Pharm.D. at the University of Health Sciences and Pharmacy in St. Louis in seven rather than eight years through this accelerated Doctor of Pharmacy program.

-Students working toward a Bachelor of Science in biology at SLU can apply for admission at St. Louis College of Pharmacy after three years of undergraduate study.
-Courses taken as part of the first professional (P1) year of study at St. Louis College of Pharmacy will also satisfy senior-level degree requirements for the bachelor's degree.
+Students working toward a Bachelor of Science in Biology at SLU can apply for admission at the University of Health Sciences and Pharmacy (UHSP) in St. Louis after three years of undergraduate study.
+Courses taken as part of the first professional (P1) year of study at UHSP in St. Louis will also satisfy senior-level degree requirements for the bachelor's degree.

-The B.S. degree in biology at SLU will satisfy all pre-requisites for admission to the Pharm.D. program at STLCOP
+- The B.S. degree in biology at SLU will satisfy all prerequisites for admission to the Pharm.D. program at UHSP.

 Students may apply to the accelerated B.S. to Pharm.D. program after having completed 15 credits at SLU and prior to achieving 45 total credits.
 Students must have a minimum of a 2.70 cumulative grade point average (GPA) to apply.
 Transfer students will be considered on a case by case basis and must meet eligibility requirements.

-The following first professional (P1) year courses of the Pharm.D. at St. Louis College of Pharmacy will satisfy the bachelor degree requirements outlined.
+The following first professional (P1) year courses of the Pharm.D. at University of Health Sciences and Pharmacy in St. Louis will satisfy the bachelor degree requirements outlined.